Pigeonhole protocol specification

 ReplicaWrite

-for a client write, and (b) carried directly as a core/wire/commands
+client write, and (b) carried directly as a core/wire/commands command between

 struct replica_write {